 Real Estate Prospecting Types

-Passive marketing or passive prospecting is hard to duplicate, and the results are difficult to measure, as you must wait for the people to respond or business to come to you.
+Passive marketing or passive prospecting is about creating engagement points with potential clients without a real estate agent needing to be in direct communication.
+However, this method of prospecting is hard to duplicate, and the results are difficult to measure, as you must wait for the people to respond or business to come to you.
 Taking agent floor duty is passive, as is social media.
 While you can measure the number of hits or clicks on your blog or other platforms, you lack control over how they respond past that point.